The Serpent's Spell, Amber

 by human activity, including the snake dens at Narcisse.

-expressions of speech feature snakes.
+figures of speech feature snakes.
 Here are some of the snake

 idioms you'll find as you read the MiddleGate Books.

-How do you do your illustrations?
+How do you draw your illustrations?

 I love working